 Board Roles & Responsibilities

-Place 1 represents all active Civil Service police personnel.
-The seat is held by an active, vested Civil Service police employee, who is elected in odd-numbered years.
+Place 1 represents all active Civil Service police personnel, Employee Group A. The seat is held by an active, vested Civil Service police employee, who is elected in odd-numbered years.

-Place 2 represents all active Civil Service fire personnel.
-The seat is held by an active, vested Civil Service fire employee, who is elected in even-numbered years.
+Place 2 represents all active Civil Service fire personnel, Employee Group B. The seat is held by an active, vested Civil Service fire employee, who is elected in even-numbered years.

-Place 3 represents general employees in Employee Group C, which includes the following departments and personnel: City Manager, City Secretary, Financial Management Services, Human Resources, Internal Audit, Law, Municipal Courts, Planning & Development, Reprographics, Water and Waste Water, and non-Civil Service police employees.
+Place 3 represents general employees in Employee Group C, which includes the following departments and personnel: City Manager, City Secretary, Communications & Public Engagement, Financial Management Services, Human Resources, Diversity & Inclusion, Internal Audit, Law, Municipal Courts, Development Services, Planning & Data Analytics, Water and Waste Water, and non-Civil Service employees of the Police Department.
 The seat is held by an active, vested employee in one of the above departments, who is elected in odd-numbered years.

-Place 4 represents general employees in Employee Group D, which includes the following departments and personnel: IT Solutions, Housing & Economic Development, Library, Parks and Community Services, Public Events, Aviation, Code Compliance, Property Management, Transportation and Public Works and non-Civil Service fire employees.
+Place 4 represents general employees in Employee Group D, which includes the following departments and personnel: Aviation, Code Compliance, Economic Development, IT Solutions, Library, Neighborhood Services, Park & Recreation, Property Management, Public Events, Transportation and Public Works, and non-Civil Service Employees of the Fire Department.
 The seat is held by an active, vested employee in one of the above departments, who is elected in even-numbered years.

-Place 7 represents all retired general employees of the City of Fort Worth.
-The seat is held by a retired City of Fort Worth employee, who is elected in odd-numbered years.
+Place 7 represents all retired general employees of the City of Fort Worth, Retiree Group C. The seat is held by a retired City of Fort Worth employee, who is elected in odd-numbered years.

 Places 8 – 12 are represented by residents of the City of Fort Worth and are appointed by the Fort Worth City Council.
 Odd-numbered places are appointed in odd-numbered years and even-numbered places in even-numbered years.